gabormihucz/minicooper/README.md

 In order to run the app, open a terminal window in the folder 'dissertation/MCapp' and run `python3 filewatcher.py`

+You can change the watched folder in `filewatcher.py` and you can change the server address in `post_to_server.py`

 ##### On Windows

 Just double click the `filewatcher.py` file in the MCapp folder.

 This will start the filewatching process.
 Drag and drop files with the extension ".pdf" into the current folder.
 If these match any of the patterns of templates, they will then be uploaded to the webserver and deleted from the local filesystem.
 On the results page, you will be able to see the uploaded PDFs, as well as the converted JSON, based on the template the file's filename indicated.

+You can change the watched folder in `filewatcher.py` and you can change the server address in `post_to_server.py`